pmuller/pants-example-monorepo/README.md

 ## Generate IDE configuration

-Must be ran every time a new root is added.
+Must be ran every time a new package is added.

 ```shell
 $ ./scripts/setup-pants-ide-env.sh